JadnaSantos/trafficLigth/README.md

 ### Trafic Light

-<p> In this project I create trafic light and I used HTML5, CSS3 and JavaScript Pure.</p>
+<p>In this project I created a traffic light and for the development I used HTML5, CSS3 and JavaScript, to change the colors of the signals I used the setInterval() method to specify the intervals.</p>

 <h3>🛠 Technology</h3>

 <p>Tools used in building the project</p>